Starting a new business

 - Market analysis

-Identify your target market and the competition, including their strengths and weaknesses.
+Determine your target market as well as the competition’s strengths and shortcomings.

 - Risk assessment

-What could go wrong, and how likely is it that those things will happen?
+What could go wrong, and how likely are those events to occur?

 - Marketing and sales plan

-What’s your message, and how will you push it out?
-How many sales can you get?
+What’s your message, and how are you going to get it out there?
+How many sales do you think you’ll be able to make?

 - Progress reporting

-When and how will you report against these milestones?
-You don’t have to be overly formal.
-Just make sure you’re doing it.
+When will you report on these milestones, and how will you do so?
+It is not necessary to be overly formal.
+Just make certain you’re doing it correctly.

-Take your sales forecasts and show how they play out financially.
+Take your sales projections and illustrate how they will affect your bottom line.

 Show how capital will be used to get set up and maintain operations initially.
 Show when debts will be repaid.